thuylienvo/TeamProfile_Generator/README.md

   ## Usage
   When you run `node index.js` in your terminal, the app uses the inquirer package to prompt the user with a series of questions about your team members.

-  Once all the questions have been answered, the data is collected and your HTML file will be created with `fs.writeFile`.
+  Once all the questions have been answered, the data is collected and your HTML file will be created.

   There you have it!
-A team prodile without the need to draw up an html outside of the command-line.
+A team profile without the need to draw up an html outside of the command-line.

   View a sample TEAM.html file generate with the application [here](https://github.com/thuylienvo/TeamProfile_Generator/blob/main/dist/team.html).